This post continues from the previous post: Towards 2-Dimensional State-Space Models (1): Intro.

 Scale-space theory: A basic tool for analyzing structures at different scales (Tony Lindeberg, 1994; Journal of Applied Statistics) talks about scale-space in images.

-Thinking about what is a good way to analyze a given input at different scales is one of the oldest challenges in computer vision, and this paper is one of the classic theories on this subject.
+Research on finding better ways to analyze a given input at different scales is one of the oldest challenges in computer vision, and this paper is one of the classic theories on this subject.
 Here they study blurring techniques that allow us to obtain good scale representations and introduce the resulting method.

 ...
 This chapter gives a tutorial review of a special type of multi-scale representation, linear scale-space representation, which has been developed by the computer vision community in order to handle image structures at different scales in a consistent manner...